jigx-com/jigx-docs/docs/Administration/Organization Settings/Public Content.md

 ![Public Solution JSON](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/REaK-B5sTz2Om7n2uURTG_jm-publicjson.png "Public Solution JSON")

 In the example below there are two jigs of type [document]().
 The documents are HTML pages for registering depending if you are a customer or employee.
-Each jig is configured with a 2x2  image widget.&#x20;
+Each jig is configured with a 2x2  image widget.

 :::CodeblockTabs
 public-solution-JSON